GanAlps/Extracting-Features-from-audio/LibXtract-master/README.md

 For further help about libxtracts file by file working I refered: http://libxtract.sourceforge.net/modules.html

+Feel free to contact me regarding any issue at: osho.gupta.ece11@iitbhu.ac.in

 #Original Readme by Jamie Starts here.

 # LibXtract